F-Loyer/7guis-ocaml-lablgtk3/README.md

 LablGtk3 (an object oriented Gtk3 binding).
 The CalendarLib package is used to for dates handling.

-The 7th task (Cells) is currently developped.
+The 7th task (Cells) is in an early stage.
+(Float arithmetic, circular reference handling).

 The different task are compiled and executed with